-For this activity, you may need a calculator to answer some of the following questions.
-No score or grade will be assigned.
+For this activity, participants may need a calculator to answer some of the following questions.
+Assure them that no score or grade will be assigned since the activities are all designed to facilitate discussion.
+Give them 15 minutes to work on it, then discuss for 15 minutes.

-- 1. Given that small ruminants dress out with a hot carcass weight that is 45-55% of their live weight (on the lower end of that range if there are more non-meat/bone components like a lot of wool or gut fill), estimate the hot carcass weight of a 120 lb lamb with average wool (use 50% as the dressing percentage). - 2.
-If a doe or ewe averages 1.5 marketable kids or lambs per year and the total cost of production and marketing per female is \$115, for marketing live animals: - a.
-What is the breakeven price (\$/offspring) - b.
-If the producer usually sells offspring weighing around 50 pounds what is the breakeven price per pound? (\$/lb)
+Given that small ruminants dress out with a hot carcass weight that is 45-55% of their live weight (on the lower end of that range if there are more non-meat/bone components like a lot of wool or gut fill), estimate the hot carcass weight of a 120 lb lamb with average wool (use 50% as the dressing percentage).